NellowTCS/PicoGameServer/README.md

 #### Controls
 - Cursor/Finger.<br/>
 #### How to Play
-- Simon will flash 1 of 4 lights a number of times.
-Press the same colored lights in the same order to get points.<br/>
+- Place Xs in order to get a three in a row before O does.<br/>

 ### Breakout
 ![Screenshot 2024-11-04 4 01 47 PM](https://github.com/user-attachments/assets/b1715c93-a78d-46f1-95c6-95b9285f6b9f)